sapegin/blog.sapegin.me/content/en/all/avoid-loops.md

 ## Replacing loops with array methods

 Modern languages have better ways to express iterative operations.
-[JavaScript has may useful methods](http://exploringjs.com/impatient-js/ch_arrays.html#methods-iteration-and-transformation-.find-.map-.filter-etc) to transform and iterate over arrays, like `.map()` or `.find()`.
+[JavaScript has many useful methods](http://exploringjs.com/impatient-js/ch_arrays.html#methods-iteration-and-transformation-.find-.map-.filter-etc) to transform and iterate over arrays, like `.map()` or `.find()`.

 For example, let’s convert an array of strings to `kebab-case` with a `for` loop: